 Only a small amount of your posts should be promotional, such as 10% to 15% of your posts.
-Promotional posts should specifically mention that your art is for sale and include a link to where people can buy your art, such as a webpage on your website.
+Promotional posts should mention that your art is for sale and include a link to where people can buy your art, such as a webpage on your website.

 Adding a separate blog section to your site provides a spot where you can explain your art process in more detail while boosting your SEO score.
 It also provides something to link to when sharing content on social media.

 Email marketing is a cost-effective technique for keeping people interested in your art.
-It provides a way to direct potential buyers back to your website after their initial visit.
+It provides a way to direct potential buyers to your website after their initial visit.

 You can then send automated emails at set intervals to try to entice people back to your website.
-For example, you can send out an email announcing a sale on your artwork or the release of a new item.
+For example, you can send an email announcing a sale on your artwork or the release of a new item.